IUPUI-CSCI48700-Group2-2018/cobra/README.md

 # cobra
-An artificial intelligence project, aimed at using a Keras Neural Network to predict care make by a photo
+An artificial intelligence project, aimed at using a Keras Neural Network to predict car make by a photo

 ## Git Flow